-Families of children with hemiplegia often experience financial challenges.
+Families of children with hemiplegia may experience financial challenges.
 Some of these challenges include: no or inadequate insurance coverage, insurance coverage with high co-pays and deductibles, not qualifying for government assistance because they make just a little too much money, limited number of therapy visits, loss of income due to therapy and doctor visits, and loss of income when one parent stays home to care for their child.
 The information provided below will help you explore insurance and government benefit options.
 Your child may also benefit from a special needs trust which may allow your child to qualify for special benefits and programs while still maintaining a good quality of life.
+Many programs have long waiting lists, so sign your child up for the program as soon as possible.

 Private Insurance